All Products

 3. When the status is COMPLETE, the optimized model opt_resnet18.pt is saved in the --export-path directory.

-4. Re-run the benchmark using the optimized model.
-Update the model_path in config.json to point to opt_resnet18.pt, then repeat Step 2.
-The following table shows benchmark results for the ResNet18 model before and after TensorRT optimization: TensorRT optimization improved both performance and GPU utilization.
+4. Re-run the benchmark with the optimized model.
+Update model_path in config.json to opt_resnet18.pt, then repeat Step 2.
+The following table compares results before and after TensorRT optimization.
 If the model still doesn't meet your requirements, repeat Steps 3 and 4.

 Metric Before optimization After optimization